 For details of bespoke flash fiction lessons, as well as group workshops, please get in touch via my contact page.

-I am also active on social media and would love to hear from you!
+I am also active on social media and would love to connect!